EricForgy/Pages.jl/README.md

 This a package designed to make playing around with (err... prototyping) web applications in Julia as easy as possible.

-If you have looked at the examples at [HttpServer.jl](https://github.com/JuliaWeb/HttpServer.jl) and [Mux.jl](https://github.com/JuliaWeb/Mux.jl) and find them trivially obvious, then this package is not for you.
+If you have looked at the examples at [HttpServer.jl](https://github.com/JuliaWeb/HttpServer.jl) and [Mux.jl](https://github.com/JuliaWeb/Mux.jl) and find them trivially obvious, then this package is probably not for you.

 With Pages, you do not need to know anything about HttpServers or WebSockets to get started with some basic interaction between Julia and a browser.